WilliamYang1992/python-small-games/README.md

 There are a number of small games in here, which I copied from the book I just mentioned and modified some of them.

-The last game named "Dodger" is fun and I recommend it to you!
+The last game named "Dodger" is fun since it use Pygame library and I recommend it to you!

 I will add more games in later days.